snowch/stratos-vagrant-box/README.md

 - Start and Provision **Stratos** box:

- - Edit the iaas.conf to point to your IaaS
+ - Edit the iaas.conf to point to your IaaS (only AWS is supported at the moment)
  - ```vagrant up stratos``` # starts the stratos box
  - ```vagrant ssh stratos``` # log in to the stratos box
  - ```./stratos_dev.sh -h``` # show the stratos setup instructions